Environmental Project Development and Communication

 • In 1999 I led the team that set up Torbay Coast and Countryside Trust, a pioneering step at that time to transfer a whole countryside estate with staff and assets from a local authority into a charitable trust.
 For the next 14 years, as managing Director of the Trust, I advised and supported the Trustees in their role and led the staff team.

-• In 2007 I played a central role in founding the English Riviera Geopark Organisation and I remain a Director of ERGO.
+• In 2007 I played a central role in founding the English Riviera Geopark Organisation.

 • In 2009 I was a Founder Director of Exeter Local Food Ltd, a community benefit society, which went on to establish the successful Real Food Store and Café in the centre of Exeter.